JL710/finance_manager/README.md

 The `FMController` provides a secure interface for implementors of `FinanceManager` that handles checks and additional functionalities.

 ### Server
-A Server and Client are available via the `fm_server` crate.
+A Server and Client that communicate via a REST API are available via the `fm_server` crate.
 It provides a backend based on Axum and a client that implements the `FinanceManager` trait from `fm_core`.

 #### Run the backend
+For the safety and security of your data, make sure to use HTTPS/TLS!

+The API will try to prevent brute force attacks on the token, with timeouts after too many wrong tokens.

 ```
 cd fm_server
-cargo run
+cargo run <api-token>
 ```
 > `cargo run -- --help` for help